Interior designer job description sample templates

 Kitchen designers are mostly involved with coming up with kitchen designs that fit the client’s taste and aesthetics and are useful to them.
 A lot is taken into consideration, from the floor plan to the aesthetics and materials used.

-Kitchen designers are basically tasked with ensuring that the kitchen balances both in design and functionality.
+Kitchen designers are basically tasked with ensuring that the kitchen balances both design and functionality.
 Apart from knowing which decorations to use, they also need to understand general replacement procedures and the maintenance required for all the add-ons they go for.

 The other career path you can choose with a degree in interior design is becoming a production designer.
 Here, you must have an excellent flair for visual arts.
 Production designers are mostly employed in theatre arts, film, and television productions.

-Such individuals are tasked with designing almost everything that pertains to a film: props, lighting, costumes, camera angles, graphics, sets, etc. In theatre plays, a production designer may also be known as a stage designer, as they are required to pin-point everything out and how they want them to be placed.
+Such individuals are tasked with designing almost everything that pertains to a film: props, lighting, costumes, camera angles, graphics, sets, etc. In theatre plays, a production designer may also be known as a stage designer, as they are required to pinpoint everything and how they want them to be placed.

 You’re best suited for this position if you have a flair for brands and fashion.
 You can work as part of the display team in a retail company to develop, deliver, and communicate visual strategies and concepts to promote the brand’s products.
 Apart from organizing physical displays, a visual merchandiser can also promote products online or in catalogs.
 Such individuals are also capable of landing jobs at museums or art galleries.

 Corporate designers create professional designs for workplaces, focusing on various settings, regardless of the size of the building or space.
-The spaces created have to be efficient, functional, and that both the employees’ and visitors’ safety is considered.
+The spaces created have to be efficient, and functional, and both the employees’ and visitors’ safety is considered.
 Furthermore, corporate designers are often tasked with incorporating the company’s brand into the design.

 Healthcare designers focus their work on planning and renovation of healthcare centers such as hospitals, clinics, doctors’ offices, residential care facilities, etc. Healthcare designers put into perspective the data and research they get to create a positive environment for the patients and the staff.